m-housni/m-housni.github.io/about.md

 permalink: /about/
 ---

-{% include cv2-its1/profile.md %}
+{% include cv2-its1/profile.html %}

-{% include cv2-its1/education.md %}
+{% include cv2-its1/education.html %}

-{% include cv2-its1/experience.md %}
+{% include cv2-its1/experience.html %}

 {% include cv2-its1/projects.html %}

+{% include cv2-its1/other.html %}

-{% include cv2-its1/achievements.md %}
+{% include cv2-its1/hobbies.html %}